baltimorecounty/baltimorecountymd.gov-assets/README.md

 1. Make changes to any files in js root or CSS root
 2. Commit changes with comment specific to bug fix
 3. Run Gulp
-4. Copy files to Site Executive from your dist folder to coresponding files. i.e. Made Changes to BaltCoGoReporterCtrl.js => gulp => dist\baltcogp-reporter.js is copied over to SE i.e. Modified homepage.scss page => gulp => dit\homepage.min.css is copied over to SE
+4. Copy files to Site Executive from your dist folder to corresponding files. i.e. Made Changes to BaltCoGoReporterCtrl.js => gulp => dist\baltcogp-reporter.js is copied over to SE i.e. Modified homepage.scss page => gulp => dit\homepage.min.css is copied over to SE